Find out what can happen if you set up an encampment on land without the owner's permission.

 - if the number of vehicles is appropriate for the size of the area you're parked on

 - what the land is normally used for and whether it's needed in the near future

 It's unlikely you'll be allowed to stay on playing fields or land that is being developed.

 In some cases, the council may agree on a leaving date with you.
 They may take eviction action if you don't move by that date.

-The site manager or Gypsy/Traveller liaison officer may also be able to help you access community services, for example, local schools, doctors' surgeries, social work services and benefits advice.
+The council may have a Gypsy and Traveller liaison officer who could help you access services such as schools, doctors' surgeries, social work services and benefits advice.

-The site manager should be able to help if you experience harassment or antisocial behaviour from members of the local settled community.
+A Gypsy and Traveller liaison officer at the council should be able to help if you experience harassment or antisocial behaviour from the local community.